rednebmas/Tunerval/Pods/EZAudio/README.md

 ```

 ###<a name="EZAudioPlayer"></a>EZAudioPlayer
 Provides a class that combines the `EZAudioFile` and `EZOutput` for file playback of all Core Audio supported formats to any hardware device.
 Because the `EZAudioPlayer` internally hooks into the `EZAudioFileDelegate` and `EZOutputDelegate`, you should implement the `EZAudioPlayerDelegate` to receive the `playedAudio:...` and `updatedPosition:` events.
-The EZAudioPlayFileExample projects for [iOS](https://github.com/syedhali/EZAudio/tree/master/EZAudioExamples/iOS/EZAudioPlayFileExample) and [OSX](https://github.com/syedhali/EZAudio/tree/master/EZAudioExamples/OSX/EZAudioPlayFileExample) shows how to use the `EZAudioPlayer` to play audio files, visualize the samples with an audio plot, adjust the volume, and change the output device using the `EZAudioDevice` class.
+The PlayFile projects for [iOS](https://github.com/syedhali/EZAudio/tree/master/EZAudioExamples/iOS/PlayFile) and [OSX](https://github.com/syedhali/EZAudio/tree/master/EZAudioExamples/OSX/PlayFile) shows how to use the `EZAudioPlayer` to play audio files, visualize the samples with an audio plot, adjust the volume, and change the output device using the `EZAudioDevice` class.
 The `EZAudioPlayer` primarily uses `NSNotificationCenter` to post notifications because often times you have one audio player and multiple UI elements that need to listen for player events to properly update.

 ####Creating An Audio Player
 ```objectivec